Together we inspire and succeed

 PTA -Parent Teacher Association

 PTA stands for Parent Teacher Association, – parents, teachers and other staff working together to provide occasions where the children and their families can have fun together and raise money for the school at the same time.
-All parents, grandparents, and relatives are considered to be a PTA member and are welcome not only to support the fundraising, but also to enjoy the social interaction it offers.
-Our latest newsletter can be found on the documents tab under newsletters.
+All staff, parents, grandparents, and relatives are considered to be a PTA member and are welcome not only to support the fundraising, but also to enjoy the social interaction it offers.

 Our current target